-Responsive Design Class with HTML5 and CSS3
+Responsive Design Class with HTML and CSS

-Responsive Web Design Using HTML5 and CSS3
+Responsive Web Design Using HTML and CSS

 (Prerequisite: Intermediate Applications of HTML and Advanced Applications of CSS or equivalent experience.)
 Understand the concept of responsive design and how to apply it to design Web pages that automatically adjust based on the available screen size (viewport).
 Discover the power of media queries to determine the viewport of the requesting device (mobile, tablet, or desktop).
 Create pages using a flexible grid layout that adjusts the number of columns in the layout depending on the size of the viewing screen.
 Learn strategies for using HTML5 to handle the structure of the document and using CSS3 to craft the design and appearance of the page.
 Topics include fluid grids, re-arranging content, re- sizing elements, media queries, and flexible images.
 Build your skills to effectively design websites that support both desktops and mobile devices.
 [Course Outline]